How to Choose the Right Keywords for Your SEO Strategy

 Regardless of their length, targeting keywords in your content is one of the fundamental elements of SEO and it is an easy way of tracking the progress of your SEO efforts.

 Your ideal persona is online searching for what you provide, but how can you ensure that they find you?
 By identifying the exact keyword phrases they are using and creating useful content that targets those exact phrases.

 Will people find your website if you never do any keyword research and just create content that you feel is relevant?
 Eh, eventually maybe they will -- but doing keyword research will speed up that process dramatically.

-Once you have a clearly defined buyer persona it will be much easier to identify keywords and conduct advanced research into their search habits online.
+Once you have a clearly defined buyer persona it will be much easier to build a keyword research strategy by conducting advanced research into their search habits online.

 Begin with some brainstorming.
 For example. let's say your ideal persona is a blogger.